DillonKyleDev/FlatEngine/README.md

 ![newAssets2](https://github.com/user-attachments/assets/85b10b5b-9f6c-4b77-9c7b-f4ed3a3ba8da)
 -------------------------------------------------------------------------------------------
 <img alt="Scenes" src="https://github.com/user-attachments/assets/7fa21df7-cfc4-490e-8d17-836775eb90b5"></br>
-Projects contain all the data associated with a particular game-in-progress including the Scene to load up at the start of a game and the list of Persistant GameObjects in the game, (game managers, etc.), Sav but mostly information that is not relevant to the end user.
+Projects contain all the data associated with a particular game-in-progress including the Scene to load up at the start of a game and the list of Persistant GameObjects in the game, (game managers, etc.), but mostly information that is not relevant to the end user.
 Project files are saved in JSON format.
 New Projects are made in the Project Hub when you first launch the engine.</br>

 <img alt="Scenes" src="https://github.com/user-attachments/assets/24bb752a-9bd9-45d1-937a-5692bfa1b1bc"></br>
 Scenes are the container for all GameObjects and are saved in JSON format using a JSON Formatting library for simple parsing.</br>